 Nightlife in Sozopol

 There are a few bars spread around Sozopol so you will definitely find a cocktail spot!
 Keep in mind Bulgarians don’t normally go out before 11pm so don’t be surprised if bars are empty if you go earlier than that.
-The two bars we went to and I can recommend are:
+The bar we went to and I can recommend is:

 How to get to Sozopol?